novabiosignals/WebBehaviourMonitoring/README.md

 #### Install WBM

 After installing WAMP, MAMP or LAMP create a new folder inside Apache document root for your project.
 Copy your project files to that folder and copy the WBM files and folders (**src/wbm** and **src/wbm.js**) to your file structure.
 The folder **src/wbm** should be located in the project root.
-Change the folder owner and group to *www-data*.
+Change the folder owner and group to *www-data* (for Linux users).
 ```
 sudo chown -R yourusername:www-data /var/www/html/projectname
 ```